HanzalaSheikh/Random-password-generator/README.md

 - Generate random passwords with a specified length.
 - Choose whether to include uppercase letters, lowercase letters, numbers, and special characters in the generated password.
 - Copy the generated password to your clipboard with a single click.

-## Live Demo

-You can try out the application by visiting the [Live Demo](https://hanzalasheikh.github.io/Random-password-generator/).

 ## How to Use